Visiting the library during the pandemic

 - Furniture has been rearranged to promote social distancing

-- Library staff are required to wear a face covering while working
+- Library staff are encouraged to wear a face covering while working

 - Library staff will be directed to stay home if they have any symptoms associated with COVID-19